costajob/app-servers/README.md

 I know Rails was pretty slow, but the fact Roda is an order of magnitude faster is quite impressive all the way (making it very close to standalone rack).

 ### Tornado
-I picked [Tornado](http://www.tornadoweb.org/en/stable/) since it supports event-IO and multi processes spawning (i also tested Flask, but its prformance was disappointing).
+I picked [Tornado](http://www.tornadoweb.org/en/stable/) since it supports event-IO and multi processes spawning (i also tested Flask, but its performance was disappointing).
-I tested Tornado with both Python 2.7 and 3.4, finding the former 10% faster, so i reported results for the 2.7 version only.
+I tested Tornado with both Python 2.7 and 3.4, finding the former 10% faster (and dropping 3.4 results).

 ##### Bootstrap
 ```